 So she played the cat and mouse game.
 She fell head over heels for him, but then fell back into her insecurity of not being ready to trust men after what her former husband had done to her.

 It’s a common tragedy that I’ve seen in my practice for the last 28 years.
-Both men and women prematurely getting into the world of dating before they’re actually ready, and for most of them, before the divorce is even final.
+What the separated couple fails to realize is that finding love after divorce is not as simple as it may sound.
+Both men and women prematurely getting into the world of romance and start dating after divorce before they’re actually ready, and for most of them, before the divorce is even final.

 Don’t repeat your past mistakes in life

 Dating after divorce and falling in love after divorce, both can be huge and irreparable mistakes.
 And if you do this, there’s a 99.9% chance you’re going to repeat your past mistakes in life, and date someone very similar to your former husband and or former wife, because you’ve never cleared up the past.

 Example of a failed first serious relationship after divorce:

 I myself fell into this trap.
 Over 10 years ago, I found love with a woman who told me she was divorced, only to find out three months later as I overheard a conversation with her and her attorney on the phone, that she had been separated for five years and the divorce was nowhere to be seen.